 - Minimize potential damage to buildings and vehicles, minimizing your insurance costs and claims, by ensuring your on-site manager has full control of the bins with the XeroWaste V-Move.

 - You can often SAVE money and your employee can be more efficient by using the XeroWaste V-Move, rather than contracting a 3rd party to move containers to the curb for servicing by your hauler.

-- The XeroWaste V-Move takes up a small footprint, is low maintenance and runs quietly and efficiently on battery power.
+- The XeroWaste V-Move dumpster mover takes up a small footprint, is low maintenance, and runs quietly and efficiently on battery power.

-See our V-Move waste bin tugs: V-Move Dumpster Movers or Bin Tugs
+See our complete line of V-Move waste bin tugs / dumpster movers: V-Move Dumpster Movers or Bin Tugs

 BUY IT TODAY TO START SAVING MONEY & INCREASE PRODUCTIVITY!